 We all have to keep in mind that nowadays the seriously ill die alone in spite of being in modern hospitals.
 For this reason, the Christian work of those who have access to this reality is important.
 So that the hospitalized sick do not lack the means that give comfort and relief to the suffering body and soul, and among these means, in addition to the sacrament of Reconciliation and Viaticum, is the sacrament of the Anointing of the Sick.

-Thus, as the sacraments of the Baptismof the Confirmation and the Eucharist form a unity called "the sacraments of Christian initiation", it can be said that Confession, Holy Unction and the Eucharist, as viaticum, constitute, when the Christian life comes to an end, the sacraments that close the earthly pilgrimage.
+Thus, as the sacraments of the BaptismThe sacraments of Confirmation, Confirmation and Eucharist constitute a unit called "the sacraments of Christian initiation".
+Confession, Holy Unction and the Eucharist, as viaticum, constitute, when the Christian life comes to an end, the sacraments that close the earthly pilgrimage.

 "It helps us to broaden our vision in the face of illness and to know that we are not alone, that the priest and the Christian community support the sick and the suffering,